2023 Africa Cup of Nations: Mascot

-The organising board of the 2023 African Cup of Nations, commonly called COCAN 2023, unveiled the competition's mascot "Akwaba", which means "Welcome" in Baoulé language.
+The organising board of the 2023 African Cup of Nations unveiled the competition's mascot "Akwaba", which means "Welcome" in the Baoulé language.
 It is an elephant whose kit bears resemblance to the host nation Ivory Coast's home colours.

 Match ball

-On 12 October 2023, CAF and Puma unveiled "Pokou" as the official tournament edition match ball ahead of the final tournament draw.
-The name was chosen to honour deceased legendary Ivorian forward Laurent Pokou, locally known for scoring five goals in the 6–1 victory over Ethiopia at the 1970 edition of the tournament, which had stood as a record to date.
+On 12 October 2023, CAF and Puma unveiled the "Pokou" as the official tournament match ball ahead of the final tournament draw.
+The name was chosen to honourthe late legendary Ivorian forward Laurent Pokou, locally known for scoring five goals in the 6–1 victory over Ethiopia at the 1970 edition of the tournament, which stands as a record to date.

 Official song

-On 12 October 2023, CAF unveiled "Akwaba", the official anthem for the competition during the official draw.
+On 12 October 2023, CAF announced "Akwaba", as the official anthem for the competition during the official draw.
 The song features Nigerian artist Yemi Alade, Egyptian rapper Mohamed Ramadan, and Ivorian music band Magic System.
-The anthem, whose title means "welcome" in the native Baoulé language, is a fusion of Afrobeats, rap and zouglou considered stylistically similar to the competition's previous anthems.
+The anthem, whose title it shares with the tournament's mascot, is a fusion of Afrobeats, rap and zouglou considered stylistically similar to the competition's previous anthems.

 Teams

 All 54 teams originally registered for qualification was held in two rounds like in the previous editions in 2019 and 2021.
-Réunion and Zanzibar were not full members of CAF and were therefore excluded from participation.
+Réunion and Zanzibar were not full members of the CAF and were therefore excluded from participation.
 Eritrea withdrew after the first round draw.
 Kenya and Zimbabwe were suspended by FIFA at the time of the second round draw and were excluded from the competition after their suspensions were not lifted in time.

 In the preliminary round, the twelve lowest-ranked teams in the FIFA world rankings of December 2021 competed against each other in a knockout system with two legs.
 The six winners of the preliminary round and the remaining 42 higher-placed teams were drawn into twelve groups of four in April 2022.
 The second round was played from June 2022 to September 2023 in a double round format.
 The group winners and runners-up from all twelve groups, with the exception of Group H, qualified for the final round.
 Apart from the hosts from Ivory Coast, only one other team qualified from Group H.

 Qualified teams

 The following teams qualified for this edition of the tournament with no debutant nation for the first time since the 2015 edition.
 Seventeen teams that participated in the most recent edition in 2021 returned for the event.

-DR Congo, South Africa, Angola, Namibia, and Tanzania made their return to the continental tournament after missing out on the 2021 edition.
+DR Congo, South Africa, Angola, Namibia, and Tanzania made their return to the Africa Cup of Nations after missing out on the 2021 edition.
 Zambia made its return after an almost nine-year absence from the event.
 Mozambique made its fifth appearance after a fourteen-year absence.

-Comoros failed to qualify after making their debut in 2021, whereas Kenya and Zimbabwe were disqualified due to FIFA's suspension.
+The Comoros failed to qualify after making their debut in 2021, whereas Kenya and Zimbabwe were disqualified due to their suspension from FIFA.
 Sudan, Malawi, Gabon, Sierra Leone, and Ethiopia also failed to qualify after appearing in the 2021 tournament.